-Mr. Sobelman earned an AB Degree from the University of California, Berkeley, completed graduate studies in Conducting at the University of California, Santa Barbara, and Orff Shulwerk Level I and II studies at the University of Memphis.
-He maintains a private studio for clarinet, saxophone and bassoon students, and is an active performer in chamber, orchestral, windband, big band, and theater music in the Pacific Northwest.
+Mr. Sobelman earned an AB Degree from the University of California, Berkeley, completed graduate studies in Conducting at the University of California, Santa Barbara, and Orff Schulwerk Level I and II studies at the University of Memphis.
+He maintains a private studio for clarinet, saxophone and bassoon students, and is an active performer in chamber, orchestral, wind band, big band, and theater music in the Pacific Northwest.

 Mr. Sobelman resides in West Linn.
-He has the best wife, and between they are the proud parents of two wonderful sons and daughters and seven cool grandchildren!
+He has the best wife, and between them are the proud parents of two wonderful sons and daughters and seven cool grandchildren!

 The band was formally organized in 1978 under the direction of Lambert Morris, who was band director at Beaverton High School.
 However, the roots of the band can be traced to an earlier time, when interested musicians answered a recruitment ad in the paper and appeared for practice.

 The City of Beaverton Mayor’s Office has been a generous supporter of the band since its formal organization.
 With the help of Mayors Larry Cole through our current Mayor Lacey Beaty, the tradition of city band concerts in the park continues today.